jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 increased across critical infrastructure.
 These changes are evident in new cybersecurity requirements for manufacturers in Japan, the United Kingdom and the United States.
-Practices such as managing cybersecurity over the full product life cycle, providing a software\-bill\-of\-materials (SBOM), and communicating potential risks and vulnerabilities feature prominently in the new requirements Healthcare cybersecurity trends
+Practices such as managing cybersecurity over the full product life cycle, providing a software\-bill\-of\-materials (SBOM), and communicating potential risks and vulnerabilities feature prominently in the new requirements.\* Healthcare cybersecurity trends
 Three cybersecurity trends have impacted the healthcare industry over the last year:
 These trends reinforce the need for ongoing vigilance and continuous improvement.
 At BD, our product security strategy includes a total life cycle approach to working to protect BD products and communicating with our customers and patients about potential cybersecurity risks and emerging threats.
 This report summarizes our approach